LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 Chat Post Survey integrates LivePerson Functions with LiveEngage Chat.
 This integration will use Functions to re-create one of our Legacy features, the ability to conditionally send out email transcripts after a chat conversation ended.

+{: .important}
-<div class="important">Within this integration, the chat server will still take care of sending out emails.
-Functions will only be used to write more sophisticated conditions.</div>
+Within this integration, the chat server will still take care of sending out emails.
+Functions will only be used to write more sophisticated conditions.

 ### Configuration